Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/os-reinstallation.rst

 .. warning::

    Booting this USB drive entirely erases all data on the hard disk or SSD of the NitroPad without further warning.
-Don’t boot this USB drive on any computer which contains data you want to keep.
+Don't boot this USB drive on any computer which contains data you want to keep.
 Make sure to format the USB drive after the intended use.